Registration

 Program

-Scouts can participate in two 45-minute sessions and one merit badge class on Saturday.
+Scouts can participate in two sessions.
 When Scouts are not participating in a program area, the troop leadership is responsible for programming in the campsites.
 Camp staff will provide leadership in the program areas.

 Swim Checks